CBP Officer

 Hi.
 So, when I was last in the States on an ESTA, I got a Simple Assault charge, it was a disaster!
 Anyway, can I get a new ESTA to travel now?
 If my ESTA was approved, is it likely you (CBP) will stop me once I get that far?
 It’s over 3 years ago

-Asked by ThisIsntMe over 5 years ago
+Asked by ThisIsntMe about 6 years ago

 I'm a freshly graduated engineer.
 My dream job is to work with HSI or FBI as special agent.
 FBI requires three years of work experience prior to applying.
 Is it in my best interest to take the CBP Officer job and transition later? is it easy to do ?

-Asked by Gabriel about 6 years ago
+Asked by Gabriel over 6 years ago

 Hi, thanks for all your answers.
 I am just curious, how detailed the info about a person is showing on the screen when you guys slide the passport.
 Like where he lives, who is he married to, which employer does he work for etc?